flaviaouyang/web-development/Odin/js/notes.md

 - JavaScript is the single-threaded programming language.
 The JS engine has only one call stack so that it only can do one thing at a time.
 - When executing a script, the JS engine executes code from top to bottom, line by line.
 In other words, it is **synchronous**.

+---

+## Understanding Errors

+- `ReferenceError` when one refers to a variable that is not declared and/or initialized within the current scope.
+- `SyntaxError` when code is not written correctly
+- `TypeError` when
+	- an operand or argument passed to a function is incompatible with the type expected by that opeartor or function
+	- attempting to modify a value that cannot be changed
+	- attempting to use a value in an inappropriate way
+-